tronprotocol/tips/proposal/proposal-32.md

 No. 29 voting request was initiated to vote on No. 32 proposal at 11:30, February 21, 2020 (Singapore time).

-After No. 32 proposal is approved, three new features of TVM (TRON Virtual Machine) will be opened: support for parallel signature verification, multi signature verification, and judge whether the address is the contract address.This proposal will further enrich the application scenarios of smart contracts.
+After No. 32 proposal is approved, four new features of TVM (TRON Virtual Machine) will be opened: support for parallel signature verification, multi signature verification, judge whether the address is the contract address and support transfer TRX to a non-exisiting address in smart contract.
+This proposal will further enrich the application scenarios of smart contracts.

-Next, I'd like to give you a detailed introduction of the use scenarios of these three new features and what should be noted.
+Next, I'd like to give you a detailed introduction of the use scenarios of these four new features and what should be noted.

 **1.Support parallel signature verification in TVM**